-The Multiplexer cable (YTD965) or the EOBD (J1962) pin-switchable cable (YTD951) must be used for pre-CAN vehicles, with switch position J2.
+The Multiplexer cable (YTD965) must be used for pre-CAN vehicles.

 This function should be used after a vehicle has been serviced.

 The vehicle is programmed with the number of miles and days (whichever one occurs first) until the next service.
 Completing this step turns the Service Indicator light OFF.